George Neal, Corporate Chef/Proprietor

 Nick Wilson, Managing Director/Proprietor

 How can you call something work when it excites you every morning?
-Nick Wilson does work at 1618 — he’s the Proprietor after all — but spending time at his Greensboro locations is more fun than anything else.
+Nick Wilson does work at 1618 — he’s the Proprietor after all — but spending time in the front lines is more fun than anything else.
 OK, fun would be checking in via FaceTime from a cabin in the mountains, but you get the point.
 His favorite part of the job?
-Walking the line of trendy and traditional while assisting with the creation of a high-end beverage program with the latest and greatest beers, wines, bubbles and high-quality cocktails.
+Building memories with their clients and walking the line of trendy and traditional while assisting with the creation of a high-end beverage program with the latest and greatest beers, wines, bubbles and high-quality cocktails.

 Nick landed in Greensboro for college and loved it so much he never left, finding a permanent home here with his tenured, erudite husband Holt, who deserves endless praise — and probably presents — for allowing Nick to ply his trade during the odd hours of a restauranteur.
 His belief in community change through philanthropy have earned him the Triad Business Journal 40 Under 40 award, an Action Greensboro Made in Greensboro honoree and the Greensboro Chamber Small Business Person of the Year award.